Healthy Chocolate Zucchini Bread

 Step 4- Bake for 35-40 minutes, or until a skewer comes out mostly clean.
 Remove the bread from the oven and allow it to cool completely before removing it from the pan and slicing it.

 • Don’t overbake.
 This bread continues to cook as it cools, so pull it out once a toothpick comes out mostly clean (a few moist crumbs are acceptable).
-In my resting, even five extra minutes in the oven made the loaf dry out.
-(One of the first things I learned in culinary school was to trust carryover cooking- baked goods continue to set as they cool.).
+In my testing, even five extra minutes in the oven made the loaf dry out.
+(One of the first things I learned in culinary school was to trust carryover cooking- baked goods continue to set as they cool.)

 • Banana swap.
 Not a fan of bananas?
 Equal parts unsweetened applesauce or pumpkin puree both work- I’ve tried them, and applesauce makes the loaf slightly sweeter while pumpkin gives it a heartier texture.